What's in this standard

 Supporting labour rights through our supply chain

-Nationwide’s Third Party Code of Practice - PDF 324KB (opens in a new window) outlines the environmental and social standards we expect our suppliers to uphold, which includes our expectations to respect the values and human rights of their workers.
-This includes, but is not limited to: prohibiting the use of child, forced, or involuntary labour, and to respect labour rights including those relating to discrimination, whistleblowing and collective bargaining.
-They must adhere to the working hour practices outlined within the Ethical Trading Initiative Base Code (opens in a new window) or an equivalent recognised international labour standard.
+It is important to us that our suppliers reflect our values and ambitions.
+Our Third Party Codes of Practice (Nationwide Third Party Code of Practice - PDF 324KB (opens in a new window) and Virgin Money Supplier Code of Conduct - PDF, 1.2MB (opens in a new window)) outline the environmental and social standards we expect our suppliers to uphold, beyond applicable legal requirements, which includes our expectations around ethical working practices, including anti-modern slavery practices, and respecting the values and human rights of their workers.
+This includes, but is not limited to, prohibiting the use of child, forced, or involuntary labour, and to respect labour rights including those relating to discrimination and whistleblowing.
+Within our Nationwide sub-group, we also encourage third-party suppliers to pay the real Living Wage through our Third Party Code of Practice, our tender questions, and our standard contractual terms.

-Since 2021, Nationwide has partnered with sustainability ratings provider EcoVadis, to help us monitor and manage our suppliers’ performance across environment, labour, human rights, ethics, and sustainable procurement activities.
-The EcoVadis methodology is aligned with United Nations Global Compact (UNGC) principles, allowing us to assess supplier compliance with international labour rights standards.
-Third parties are asked to complete the assessment on an annual basis.
-We have set a minimum benchmark sustainability rating for suppliers, and those that score below this are provided with a corrective action plan and requested to improve and reassess within 12 months.
+We continually monitor and manage third-party supplier sustainability performance.
+Our Nationwide sub-group works with EcoVadis, an international sustainability ratings provider, to help us monitor third-party supplier sustainability performance across environment, labour, human rights, ethics, and sustainable procurement activities.
+We plan to identify which Virgin Money suppliers we will onboard onto the same platform.
+The EcoVadis methodology is built on international sustainability standards, including the United Nations Global Compact (UNGC) principles, allowing us to assess supplier compliance with international labour rights standards.
+We have set a minimum benchmark sustainability rating for suppliers.
+Where a third party scores below this, we ask that corrective action is taken ahead of their next annual assessment.

 Performance and monitoring

 We believe in transparent reporting of labour rights performance.
-We disclose relevant information through our environmental, social and governance disclosures, pay gap reporting, and dedicated platforms (such as the UNGC).
+We disclose relevant information through our environmental, social and governance disclosures, pay gap reporting (Nationwide gender and ethnicity pay gaps; and Virgin Money gender pay gap (opens in a new window)), and dedicated platforms (such as the UNGC).

 Assurance